XiDsLab/svg-benchmark/Simulation/README.md

 # Simulation

-- 1.1 & 1.2 & 1.3 Generate synthetic data based on three reference datasets,the reference data is in 'reference' folder.
+- 1.1 & 1.2 & 1.3_gener_refX.R Generate synthetic data based on three reference datasets

-- time&memory_plot  Organize and plot the results of time loss and memory usage.
+- reference Store reference real datasets for synthetic data generation..

-- results_summary Calculate statistics based on the results.
+- results_summary.R Calculate statistics based on the results.

 ## Dependency
 The scripts in this repository are excuted in R (v4.3.1) and use the following R packages: